af19git5/AndroidEasyHttp/README.md

 ### Http Record Page

+This page can show Easy Http record.

 If your request `saveRecord` is open, you can find record in the http record page.

 **Preview:**

 <img src="images/record_preview.png" />

+You can use this code to intent record page.

 **Kotlin Example:**